-In February 2024, the Company commenced a process to identify a potential buyer for its Indiana farm.
-This decision resulted in a \$4.3 million non-cash impairment of long-lived assets and a \$1.0 million net realizable value adjustment of inventory at the Indiana farm.
-As of March 31, 2024, the Indiana farm was not available for immediate sale in its present condition, as the Company needs to complete additional system shut down processes.
-Therefore, the related long-lived assets continued to be classified as held in use.
+In the first quarter of 2024, the Company commenced a process to identify a potential buyer for its Indiana farm.
+This decision resulted in a \$4.3 million non-cash impairment charge against long-lived assets and a \$1.0 million net realizable value adjustment of inventory at the Indiana farm.
+The impairment charge was based on the best available information at the time regarding the potential sale price for the farm.